Resident234/php.net/pages/www.php.net_language.oop5.object-comparison.php.md

 print_r($a == $b);
 ?>
 ```

-Results in:
-PHP Fatal error:&#xA0; Nesting level too deep - recursive dependency? in test.php on line 11
+<br>Results in:<br>PHP Fatal error:  Nesting level too deep - recursive dependency? in test.php on line 11

 #

-Comparison using &lt;&gt; operators should be documented.&#xA0; Between two objects, at least in PHP5.3, the comparison operation stops and returns at the first unequal property found.
+Comparison using &lt;&gt; operators should be documented.
+Between two objects, at least in PHP5.3, the comparison operation stops and returns at the first unequal property found.<br><br>

 ```
 <?php